Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • consultation/meeting records.

-Where the condition is not medical, students may supply other relevant evidence including:
+Where the condition or circumstance is not medical, students may supply other relevant evidence including:

 • police reports